asrulsibaoel/klopsec/README.md

 - run: `./install_monitoring.sh`
 - It will serve under port `9090`.

+## Accessing the APIs
+TODO:
+- Create documentation for accessing the Seldon Rest API.
+- Create documentation for connecting to MLflow Tracking Server within code.

+## Accessing the UIs
+- Create documentation for accessing the Seldon Core Model API Swagger.
+- Create documentation for accessing the MLFlow Tracking Server UI Dashboard.

 ## Roadmap
 - [x] Integrate MLflow Tracking Server within the cluster
 - [x] Adding support for Pod Monitoring